Texas DWI Defense · Officer Lookup

 Frequently asked questions

-- What does the officer record show in this state?
+- What does a Texas officer record actually show?

-- Peace-officer certification and employment history — the agencies the officer has worked for, dates, separations, and any certification status changes, obtained under the state's public-records law and published via the National Police Index.
-It is certification/employment history, not a civilian-complaint or internal-affairs file.
+- TCOLE peace-officer certification and department-to-department employment history — the agencies the officer has worked for, dates, and separations — obtained under the Texas Public Information Act and published via the National Police Index.
+It is certification and employment history, not an internal-affairs or civilian-complaint file.

 - No. The certification and employment record is a source-backed lead cited to the public record, for attorney review — not a Brady/Giglio determination and not a finding of misconduct.